dav-sap/report-pwa/README.md

 3. Run "yarn start" - the app should open on your web browser at http://localhost:4300
 ```

-This local webserver is listening to any changes done in the `src` folder, and will refresh automatically to show the latest changes on the web.

-This repo is just the Client side of the application.
-The requests to the server will go to the
-`SERVER_URL` const variable in the `Consts.js` and `notification-service-worker.js`.

-If you wish to work on the server locally please clone the serevr repo at
+If you wish to work on the server locally you can clone the serevr repo at
 https://github.com/dav-sap/WheresMyPeers-server

-and in the `Consts.js` and `notification-service-worker.js`(if you made any changes to the notification system you should change `SERVER_URL` here as well) comment out the line of `SERVER_URL` and the localhost.

 ## Creating Release
 ```